May 05, 2018

 Closing Words

-Always remember: you are more than just the number of clicks, likes, and so forth.
+Always remember: You are more than just the number of clicks, likes, and so forth.
 Don’t let the virtual world take control.
 Your worth as a person goes far beyond your online presence.
-Focus on what really matters—your personal relationships, your health, your well-being, and everything else that is important to you.
+Focus on what really matters: Your personal relationships, your health, your well-being, and everything else that is important to you.